 Procurement processes can vary from business to business but generally follow this structure:

-• Define the product/material/service need: Before placing an order, a procurement professional identifies the requirements for a product or service based on the business needs.
-The product or service may be new, it may be a restock item, or it may be a subscription renewal, and the exact technical specifications and service characteristics must be determined before anything else in the purchasing process is set in motion.
+- Define the product/material/service need: Before placing an order, a procurement professional identifies the requirements for a product or service based on the business needs.
+The product or service may be new, it may be a restock item, or it may be a subscription renewal, and the exact technical specifications and service characteristics must be determined before anything else in the purchasing lifecycle is set in motion.

-• Request for proposal (RFP): Once the vendor is decided upon, the business makes a formal RFP, or purchase requisition.
-This lets the other employees know that there’s a need for a particular product or service, as well as its price and timeframe in which it’s needed.
+- Request for proposal (RFP): Once the vendor is decided upon, the business makes a formal RFP, or purchase requisition.
+This lets the other employees know that there’s a need for a particular product or service, as well as its price and the timeframe in which it’s needed.
 Whichever department oversees the request can approve or deny it.

-• Place purchase order: After the contract is formalized, a purchase request template can be filled out and sent to the vendor.
+- Place purchase order: After the contract is formalized, a purchase request template can be filled out and sent to the vendor.
 It will detail the specific goods and services the company needs.
 The vendor will then fill out the order using this information.

-• Receive and inspect purchase: Once the business receives the good or service, it will inspect it for damage or errors and ensure that it was delivered as expected.
+- Receive and inspect purchase: Once the business receives the good or service, it will inspect it for damage or errors and ensure that it was delivered as expected.

-• Invoice and pay: If the good or service meets expectations, the business should have an invoice payment process through its accounts payable department to ensure that vendor payments are sent on time.
+- Invoice and pay: If the good or service meets expectations, the business should have an invoice payment process through its accounts payable department to ensure that vendor payments are sent on time.

-• Keep records and maintain relationships: The business will maintain records for the procurement process with the vendor.
+- Keep records and maintain relationships: The business will maintain records for the procurement process with the vendor.
 Record keeping will also help when it comes time to reorder goods and calculate taxes.

 Types of Procurement

 Procurement can be direct or indirect, depending on how a business uses the items it procures.
 Direct procurement (direct spend) is the purchase of a product directly related to a manufactured creation.
 It can be in raw materials, resources or services, but no matter what it is, it’s core to what a business delivers to a customer or end user.
 For example, a computer manufacturer would source electronics, chips and other parts directly used to build the computer, which a customer would later purchase.
-This type of procurement usually involves a significant investment, a large volume of materials and building solid relationships with a few vendors to ensure supply chain consistency and product quality.
+This type of goods procurement usually involves a significant investment, a large volume of materials and solid relationship management with a few vendors to ensure supply chain consistency and product quality.

 Procurement Team Job Roles